xyngular/HyperBone/README.md

 understanding APIs consistently with [Backbone][bb].

 HyperBone consists of a "Bone", which acts as an intermediate adapter which uses plugins to translate APIs into backbone models.
-Youn can instantiate multiple bones using the same basic interface, and plugins will take over from there by providing you models and collections for making use of the API.
+You can instantiate multiple bones using the same basic interface, and plugins will take over from there by providing you models and collections for making use of the API.